carlogilmar/commit-driven-development/README.md

 # 🧩 Commit Driven Development

 > Repo to show some ideas presented in Git Merge 2022 Chicago by Carlo Gilmar.
+This is an approach to combine git usage to have clarity, the name is in honor to TDD.

 [🔗 Git Merge 2022 Talk Slides](https://www.slideshare.net/CarloGilmarPadillaSa/git-merge-2022)